Thank you to all who attended the 2015 Business Law Fall Forum at

 - As global free trade and information technology expand product, service, and employment markets, how have these areas of law evolved and how are they likely to evolve in the future?

 This forum brings together distinguished legal scholars, commentators from the corporate world, experienced jurists, and practicing attorneys to offer reflective insights and practical perspectives into these questions.
 Join us for a unique opportunity to explore the cutting edge ideas in the increasingly important areas of intellectual property and employment law.

 This program has applied for 6.5 General MCLE credits through the Oregon State Bar.

 This program is made possible by a generous grant from Libby and Michael McCaslin and the Keller Family Foundation, Adidas and Markowitz Herbold PC.

 Previous Fall Forum Topics:

-2014 19th Annual- Educating the Transactional Business Lawyer
+2014 19th Annual- Educating the Transnational Business Lawyer

 2013 18th Annual- Success & Failure in Professional Sports